 Looking for beautiful kitchen extension ideas?
 Our showcase of light and bright kitchen extension ideas will inspire and help you create your perfect scheme, transforming a cramped layout into an inviting modern space for living, dining and entertaining.

 One of the most popular building projects for homeowners, the kitchen extension can create a big open-plan room with space for dining and seating.
 As well as adding more space it can also increase the value of your home, if you decide to sell, too.

 A must-have in new properties and one of the top remodelling projects in period homes, the generous open-plan kitchen is now the epicentre for modern living.
 There are several ways to scale-up space, from combining adjoining rooms or adding a conservatory to building a completely new room or digging out the basement.
 Be under no illusions, all options require time and money but, once the dust has settled, it’s a decision few regret.

-Do you need kitchen planning advice?
+Do you need kitchen extension ideas and planning advice?
 READ: Kitchen extensions – how to design, plan and cost your dream space

 In an all-white or neutral kitchen, pick a standout shade for a single feature.
 This will simplify and streamline the scheme, particularly in a smaller extension.
 In this stunning space, reflective turquoise glass is the material of choice for the splashback and it has been repeated as a decorative feature on the kitchen island.
 The island also functions as a space divider that defines the dining area on its opposite side.

 Plan your kitchen extension storage with care.
 If you have the space, it pays to keep cupboards to a specified area rather than have them dotted all around.
 In this impressive extension, base and wall units have been banked together on a single wall and long, full-width island.
 This not only keeps everything close to hand at the busy, business end of the space, but allows you to co-ordinate your colour scheme – in this case, a dark-grey matt paint finish.